Written by Cheyenne Bell

 There are definitely seasons that lend themselves to “I’m booooored, Mom” kind of phases, like the hottest days of summer, and the coldest days of winter.

 To help combat the dreaded kid boredom, I want to show you a very easy, very cheap way to keep your kids entertained and their imaginations soaring.
+(Make sure you check out this post for more ways to keep your kids busy!)

 Today, we’re going to make a quick kiddie tent that shouldn’t cost you more than $15!